 - secondary students taking AP US History

-- avid readers of books about the American Revolution and/or other topics in early American history
+- avid readers of books about the American Revolution, Civil War, and/or other topics in American history

 How to Listen

-In addition to subscribing through iTunes, RSS, or SoundCloud, our website offers you three ways to listen to The JuntoCast.
+In addition to subscribing through iTunes, RSS, Spotify, SoundCloud, and a host of podcast apps, our website offers you three ways to listen to The JuntoCast.
 You can stream and/or download all episodes from the player below, the ARCHIVES page with individual episode summaries, and from each individual episode’s page (found under the ARCHIVES tab above).
-The individual episodes’ pages include summaries, questions, further reading lists, and a place for audience comments.
+The individual episode pages include summaries, questions, further reading lists, and a place for audience comments.
 We encourage our listeners to engage with the podcast through the Comments section on each episode’s page.
 Finally, you can use the links at the right to subscribe to The JuntoCast.